My

 1) When I

-prompted many people to inquire what I dislike.
-Some guy even lifted up my
+wore a regular T-shirt, only the ‘I’m against it’ part was visible, which prompted many people to inquire what I dislike.
+Some guy even raised my

 sleeve to see the rest but then freaked out when I asked if he commonly lifts